Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 President Joe Biden passed a new federal sexual harassment law in early 2022.
 The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act bans workplaces from forcing victims to pursue their cases in private mediation with their attacker.
 They now have the option to tell their stories and hold their perpetrators accountable in a public court.

-And for victims serving in the military, sexual harassment was formerly added to the Uniform Code of Military Justice, which defines it as unwanted sexual advances or demanding sexual favors wherein victims are led to believe they will be punished for non-compliance.
+For victims serving in the military, sexual harassment was formerly added to the Uniform Code of Military Justice, which defines it as unwanted sexual advances or demanding sexual favors wherein victims are led to believe they will be punished for non-compliance.
 The harassment can occur in person or online, an important distinction for those who receive pornographic images and videos.

-Free Case Review
+Free Case Evaluation

 By submitting, you agree to our Terms & Privacy Policy.